keltia/fetiche-rs/README.md

 As you can see, there are sites that require you to supply a login & password and others which don't.

 If you are just giving the utility a file, you must specify the input format with the `-F/--format` option.

+You can get the list of supported sources by using the `acutectl list sources` command.
 </details>

+The `acutectl import` sub-command will also use another one called `dbfile.hcl`  located in the same directory.

 Here is an example of `dbfile.hcl`: